emilsjolander/emilsjolander.github.io/source/_posts/2013-12-13-android-with-sprinkles.markdown

 Migrating the tables
 ====================
 Now that our models are done we need create the underlying tables in the database, sprinkles makes this trivial!
 Start by creating a `Application` subclass and registering it in `AndroidManifest.xml`.
-Migrating tables can be done anywhere in the app but i suggest doing it in the applications `onCreate()` method.
+Migrating tables can be done anywhere in the app but I suggest doing it in the applications `onCreate()` method.
 To register a custom `Application` subclass add `android:name="MY_APPLICATION_SUBCLASS"` under the application tag in your `AndroidManifest.xml`.
 ```java
 public class MyApplication extends Application {